GioF71/upmpdcli-plugins/src/mediaserver/cdplugins/subsonic/config.md

-setalbumartistrolealbumartist|Enable set the role 'albumartist' in album|False allowsongdidlalbumartist|Allow to add DIDL fragment for album artist in song|False skipintermediateurl|Avoid to create URLs that will be redirected to the trackuri method|False skiprandomid|Generate a random id on each identifier entry, might be useful with Linn Kazoo|True
+setalbumartistrolealbumartist|Enable set the role 'albumartist' in album|False allowsongdidlalbumartist|Allow to add DIDL fragment for album artist in song|False skipintermediateurl|Avoid to create URLs that will be redirected to the trackuri method|False enablerandomid|Generate a random id on each identifier entry, might be useful with Linn Kazoo as this will defeat its excessive caching|False